eshwen/ds-python-boilerplate/README.md

 ### API documentation

 API documentation is built with MkDocs using the Material theme.
-To build it locally, run
+To build a static copy locally, run

 ```shell
 mkdocs build